Akshayanti/Google-Finance-Automation/README.md

 13. You can use all the switches in conjunction with each other to fill the data as you want.

+14. The error messages about the stocks that couldn't be bought would be displayed as log messages.

+15. The script doesn't sell any stocks and will log which stock needs to be sold off.

 # Questions?